 Preparing Blood Orange Breakfast Salad

 This salad is easy to prepare.
 You just need to slice the fruit and mint, and then make the dressing.
 For the fruit, I used vanilla persimmons and blood oranges, but this would also be good with mangos and more commonly available oranges, such as Cara Cara oranges.
 Pssst: Use the orange rinds to make No Cook Blood Orange Syrup.

 For the dressing, you combine some of the fresh orange juice with some salad oil and your sweetener of choice.

-If you’re vegan, we’re achieving a similar effect with salted cream cheeze.
-What is salted cream cheeze, you ask?
-It’s as simple as it sounds — you add a good pinch of salt to some store bought cream cheeze.
-The taste and texture aren’t exactly the same as the feta, but I was pleasantly surprised at how good an alternative it was.
+If you’re vegan, we’re achieving a similar effect with salted vegan cream cheese.
+What is salted cream cheese, you ask?
+It’s as simple as it sounds — you add a good pinch of salt to some store bought vegan cream cheese.
+The taste and texture aren’t exactly the same as the feta, but we were pleasantly surprised at how good an alternative it was.

 Eating Together Made Easy